iotaledger/trinity-wallet/docs/styleguide/styleguide.md

 - `hover.color` - **required**; color for element (buttons, list items) hover state
 - `chart.color` - **required**; chart line color.

-### Styleguide
+### WIP: Styleguide

-When updating or creating a new theme, it should be checked for contrast and readability against the Styleguide containing all main UI elements.
+When updating or creating a new UI component or theme, it should be checked for contrast and readability against the Styleguide containing all main UI elements.

 To launch the styleguide, inside wallets root directory run:
 ```